nobody-do/Mateo-tem/README.md

 <a href="https://www.mongodb.com/"><img src="https://img.icons8.com/color/30/000000/mongodb.png"/></a>
 <a href="https://www.npmjs.com/"><img src="https://img.icons8.com/color/30/000000/npm.png"/></a>

 I started programming on **December, 2020**.
-I made a Discord Bot on **JavaScript**.
-It was very difficult at the beginning, but then, with practice, everything became easier.
 With some experience, I started projects.
 Some failed, others are still in progress.
 I hope one day to fulfill these projects.
 Thanks to these "Little Projects", I learned (still learning) a little bit of other languages, such as **TypeScript, HTML and CSS**.

-<h2>Future Projects/Goals:</h2>
+<h2>📝 Future Projects/Goals:</h2>

-I always try to be a persevering person in what I do.
-Everything will require effort and dedication.

 - Learn other languages like **Python, R, Java**, etc.
-- Create a **Professional and Verified Discord Bot.**
+- Create a **Professional Discord Bot**, and if it's possible, a verified one.
-- Create useful **(really useful) npm package.**
 - Create **Discord Bots templates** on GitHub.

 <h2>Stats</h2>